kaiorosa1/100-days-of-code/r1-log.md

 I'm almost done with the Tribute Page.
 My project passed all the requirements but I still want to be working on  it to make it better and prettier.
 I wrote a readme on GitHub of the Campo Minado, it's a work in progress but it's something.
 Due to issues with C9 I haven't worked on Campo Minado as much.
 I implemented a function and changed some bits.

+### R1D15

+I worked for 30 minutes on my Tribute Page and I was finally happy with the way it looked.
+It's simple but I liked the end result of it.
+I also created the restart game funcionality on Campo Minado and tested some edge cases so that I can solve them in my next session.